ONSdigital/eq-cims-management-ui/README.md

 ### Run Functional Tests

 The functional tests are written in Python using the Playwright framework.
-Functional tests require a running instance of the Firestore Emulator.
+Functional tests require a running instance of the Firestore Emulator and CIR.
 To run the functional tests, use the following commands:

 ```bash
 make dev-compose-up